WARPLAY-CLOUD/docker-selkies-egl-desktop/README.md

   value: "false"
 ```

 > NOTE: It is possible to skip the first step and directly provide the TURN password with `value:`, but this exposes the TURN password in plain text.
-Set `SELKIES_TURN_PROTOCOL` to `tcp` if you were able to only open TCP ports while creating your own coTURN Deployment/DaemonSet, or if your client network throttles or blocks the UDP protocol at the cost of higher latency and lower performance.
+Set `SELKIES_TURN_PROTOCOL` to `tcp` if you were able to only open TCP ports while creating your TURN server, or if your client network throttles or blocks the UDP protocol at the cost of higher latency and lower performance.

 </details>